Engineering generalized Gibbs ensembles with trapped ions: Model

 \section{Model}

+The theory of activating integrability and engineering steady states described by generalized Gibbs ensembles in realistic systems is generic and applies to different systems approximately described by an integrable model, e.g., transverse field Ising or XXZ Heisenberg chain, Lieb-Liniger or Tonks-Girardeau Bose 1D gas.
+We choose an integrable model that is closest to the state-of-the art trapped ions setups.
+We consider the XY-Hamiltonian in the presence of a magnetic field $h$,

-We consider the XY-model in the presence of a magnetic field $h$, which belongs to the class of non-interacting integrable models.
-We thus base our driven open model on a quantum spin system that has been realized successfully in trapped-ion systems \cite{Jurcevic2014}.
-In contrast to Ref. \cite{Jurcevic2014}, we rotate the spin axes for $\pi/2$ around y-axis and consider
+which belongs to the class of non-interacting integrable models.
+Such a Hamiltonian can be implemented by using standard techniques developed in the trapped-ion field.
+In contrast to Ref. \cite{Jurcevic2014}, we rotate the spin axes by $\pi/2$ around the y-axis.
 The resulting YZ-model will allow us to facilitate an experimental implementation of Lindblad terms.
+We consider

-An alternative realization based on the XY-Hamiltonian in combination with sympathetic cooling is presented in Sec. \ref{sec:generalization}.
+An alternative realization based on the XY-Hamiltonian in combination with sympathetic cooling is presented in Sec.~\ref{sec:generalization}.

-In realistic setups with trapped ions, the coupling mediated by radial modes actually decays polynomially as $(1/d^\alpha) S_j^{z(y)} S_{j+d}^{z(y)}$, with $\alpha \in [2 ,3]$ which is already one inevitable source of integrability breaking.
+In traditional setups with trapped ions, the coupling between spins that are $d$ sites apart actually decays as $d^{-\alpha} \sigma_j^{z(y)} \sigma_{j+d}^{z(y)}$ with $\alpha \in [2 ,3]$.
+This is one inevitable source of integrability breaking since such Hamiltonian can no longer be diagonalized via a Jordan-Wigner transformation, neither is it Bethe-Ansatz solvable.
 However, if the decay is fast enough one can consider such a system as nearly integrable.
 In our analysis we will take into consideration only the leading contribution

 $H_1$ alone would thermalize the system, however, non-thermal steady states approximated by GGE can be achieved when a weak coupling to Lindblad non-equilibrium baths is added.
-We will consider the homogeneous bulk dissipators of two types $a=1,2$
+Here, we will consider the homogeneous bulk dissipators of two types, $a=1,2$,

 with Lindblad operators at site $j$